 Threatening behavior includes, but is not limited to:

 The significance of any one behavior or circumstance is often difficult to determine.
-Therefore, the threat assessment process is designed to review the situation in context of all of the facts that can be known.
+Therefore, the threat assessment process is designed to review the situation in the context of all of the facts that can be known.

 If you are aware of a situation that has indicators of concern like the ones listed above, please share what you know with the Tufts Threat Assessment Team by contacting Tufts Police.

-Typically, behaviors that pose a potential threat to safety or that cause a significant community disruption qualify as TTAM referrals.
+Typically, behaviors that pose a potential threat to safety or that cause a significant community disruption to qualify as TTAM referrals.

 If you are comfortable doing so, you can also tell the individual who is exhibiting threatening behavior that you are concerned and ask if s/he needs help.
 If they do, you can refer them to the below list of services for students and employees: